jake-knerr/chess/README.md

 Only use utilities to make small changes to components.

-> Why not?
+> Why not make utilities required?
 The greatest advantage of components is the mental mapping between the component's classes and the corresponding HTML.
-Requiring outside styles, like utilities, breaks down this mental mapping, and using the component becomes clunky.
+Requiring outside styles, like utilities, breaks down this mental mapping, and using components becomes clunky.

 **[⬆ Table of Contents](#toc)**